-Since September 2018 (how long ago that seems now!), I’ve spent nearly a year traveling the world and almost a full year as a digital nomad.
+Since September 2018 (how long ago that seems now!), I’ve spent nearly a year traveling the world and more than three years as a digital nomad.
 Both lifestyles have a lot in common – I don’t have a permanent home, I own very few clothes, and I spend a lot of time writing at cafes over a strong and sweet coffee.
 And I’m sure lots of people have rolled their eyes at my Instagram feed during both phases (digital nomad is such a cringe term!).

 But the transition has been an interesting shift.